 LOBBY PROCEDURES & BANKING BEST PRACTICES

-To help protect the health of employees and clients, we’ve instituted temporary lobby hours and we are available by appointment for client transactions only.
-Madison, Milwaukee/Brookfield, and Kansas City/Leawood locations: 9:00 am to 4:00 pm; and Appleton: 12:00 pm to 4:00 pm.
-Please enter the lobby and wait for instructions about how to proceed.
+To help protect the health of employees and clients, we’ve instituted temporary lobby hours and we are available by appointment for client transactions.
+Madison, Milwaukee/Brookfield, and Kansas City/Leawood locations: 9:00 am to 5:00 pm; and Appleton: 12:00 pm to 4:00 pm.

 To reduce the possibility of virus transmission, we encourage you to conduct as much banking as possible electronically or by telephone with us.
 We recommend: